indirect/devise-unpwn/README.md

 * This puts an external API in the request path of users signing up to your application.
 This could potentially add some latency to this operation.
-The gem is designed to fail silently if the PwnedPasswords service is unavailable.
+The gem is designed to fail silently if the HaveIBeenPwned service is unavailable.

 ## Contributing

 To contribute

-* Check the [issue tracker](https://github.com/michaelbanfield/devise-pwned_password/issues) and [pull requests](https://github.com/michaelbanfield/devise-pwned_password/pulls) for anything similar
 * Fork the repository
 * Make your changes
 * Run bin/test to make sure the unit tests still run